Take it from a born Hoosier—there's more to see in Indiana than fields of corn!

-Vacationing in Indiana—Just What Exactly Is There to Do?
+Vacationing in Indiana—What Is There to Do?

 Traditional wisdom tells us that Indiana's filled with nothing but corn, farmers, and more corn.
 Maybe a few soybeans now and then.